WegrzynAB/Papers/2018_Modelling flavoprotein-related diseases/README.md

 To reproduce the data please run the Fig2_flavoproteomeMapping.m script.
 Table S1 contains information about the flavoprotein genes and names required to run the script (loaded withing the script).

-<b>Fig. 3. and Fig. S2.</b> New models can correctly simulate the physiology of MADD.
+<b>Fig. 3., Fig. S2., and Fig S5.</b> New models can correctly simulate the physiology of MADD.

 <b>Fig. 4. and Fig. S4.</b> Coupling of FAD-related reactions to FAD-biosynthesis enabled the new model to respond to low cofactor availability.